 Encounters are the prime focus in Traveller.
 Through them, player characters meet and interact with non-player characters (NPCs), events, animals, and other interesting phenomena.
-The direction and the tone of adventures is inevitably influenced by the types of individuals encountered in the course of the adventurer's travels.
-Encounters are of seven basic types: routine, random, rumor, legal, patron, adventure, and animal.
-The referee determines what type of encounter is probable, and determines or decides if it occurs.
+The direction and the tone of adventures is inevitably influenced by the types of individuals encountered in the course of the adventurers' travels.
+There are seven basic types of encounters: routine, random, rumor, legal, patron, adventure, and animal.
+The referee determines what type of encounter is probable and decides if it occurs.
 If there is an encounter, the appropriate details are generated, and the encounter is presented to the players.
 During the course of an encounter, the referee builds the situation, presents any appropriate reactions, and administers any activity that may be called for.
-In any encounter, the events may lead to friend-ship, a business relationship, antipathy and violence, or indifference.
+In any encounter, the events may lead to friendship, a business relationship, antipathy and violence, or indifference.

 Encounters with non-player characters serve as the referee's vehicle for direction and input during adventures.
-The proper presentation of non-player characters can provide players with transportation, information, or other assistance if reactions are appropriate.
+The proper presentation of non-player characters can provide players with transportation, information, or other assistance if reaction are appropriate.
 Non-player characters can also use violence (or the threat of violence) to redirect activity toward more reasonable goals.